electro-smith/PedalDevKit-Example/README.md

 * Program DFU: programs the specified example's binary file via USB
 * Build and Program DFU: Rebuilds the specified program and downloads it via USB DFU

-In addition, there is a global VS Code task:
+In addition, there is a set of tasks that will operate on the entire workspace:

 * Build Libraries: builds libDaisy, and DaisySP from scratch.
 This is only necessary when manually updating, or cloning for the first time.
 * Build All: builds all of the individual example projects.